We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Does Kratom Show Up On A Drug Test?

 Kratom originates from a tree located in Southeast Asia and is closely related to the coffee plant.
 This herbal remedy has been used for centuries in religious ceremonies and is widely accepted in Asian culture.
-However, kratom is somewhat new to the western world and there is still a lot of speculation surrounding this supplement.
-One question that our customers often ask is, “Does kratom show up on a drug test?”
+However, kratom is somewhat new to the western world, and there is still a lot of speculation surrounding this supplement.
+Our customers often ask, “Does kratom show up on a drug test?”

 Does Kratom Show Up On A Drug Test - by Oasis Kratom

-The short answer to this question is, no and yes.
+The short answer to this question is no and yes.
 Kratom will not show up unless it is specifically tested for.
 Standard drug testing will not detect kratom.
-However, there are customized drug screens that can detect kratom.
+However, there are customized drug screens that can see kratom.
 This is a complex question that requires more exploration.
 Keep reading to learn more!

 Please note kratom is not used to treat, cure, or mitigate any disease, illness, ailment, and/or condition.
 Please see FDA import alert 54-15.
 We make no representations as to intended use or suitability for use.